Feilding High School

 Feilding High School is a co-ed Secondary School (Year 9–13) in Feilding, New Zealand.
 It is the only secondary school in the town of Feilding.

 History

 The school was originally named the Feilding Technical High School and subsequently became known as the Feilding Agricultural High School (FAHS).
 The school's foundation stone was laid on 7 February 1921 by the then Minister for Education the Honourable James Parr.
 In 2000 the school had its name changed to FAHS Feilding High School.

 In 2015 Feilding High School was rated as having at Decile 5 socio-economic rating.
 In 2018 Nathan Stewart was appointed as principal of the school.

+Principals

+The school has had nine principals since 1921:

 Logo

 Feilding High School's logo was gifted by Sir Peter Buck (Te Rangi Hīroa) in 1922.
 It also features on the crest of Manawatu District Council.